w3c/midgard/DEVELOPMENT.md

 code generator in `setupDDocs()` handle that.

-## Client Code Layout
+## Midgard Code Layout

+### `index.html`

+A very basic bare bones HTML page that loads the style and script.

-### `app.css` and `css/fonts.css`
+### `css/midgard.css`

-These are very simple CSS files.
-They are merged together (along with imported dependencies) and stored under `public/css`.
-Therefore that's what their paths are relative to.
+A pretty basic CSS file.
+It just loads up normalize and ungrid, and then styles the various controls in a pretty general manner.

 There is no magic and no framework.
-The complete built CSS is ~5K.
+The complete built CSS is ~7K.

-### `app.jsx`

-This is the entry point for the JS application.
-Most of what it does is to import things and get them set up.

-The whole client JS is written in ES6, JSX, React.
-This can be surprising at first, but it is a powerful combo.

-The root `AshNazg` component listens for changes to the login state of the user (through the Login store) in order to change the navigation bar that it controls.
-All it renders is basically: the application title, a simple layout grid (that uses the ungrid CSS approach), the navigation bar, and an empty space for the routed component.
-It also renders the "flash" area that shows messages for successful operations or errors.

-Finally, the router is set up with a number of paths mapping to imported components.

 ### `components/*.jsx`